 Divorce Or Legal Separation?

 But there are still expenses associated with the process, like paperwork and filing costs.
-One thing couples often don’t consider is that, if you separate then divorce down the road, you have to pay for that, too.
-You may wind up paying twice.
+One thing couples often don’t consider is that, if you separate only to divorce in the future, you have to pay for that, too.
+In effect, you may wind up paying twice.

 Other Types Of Separation